What Do Heating and Air Conditioning Mechanic or Installer Do?

 Repairing: Repairing machines or systems using the needed tools.

-- HVAC Installer (Heating, Ventilation, and Air Conditioning Installer)
+- HVAC Mechanic (Heating, Ventilation, and Air Conditioning Mechanic)

 In the United States, there were 332,900 jobs for Heating and Air Conditioning Mechanic or Installer in 2016.
 New jobs are being produced at a rate of 14.7% which is above the national average.
 The Bureau of Labor Statistics predicts 48,800 new jobs for Heating and Air Conditioning Mechanic or Installer by 2026.
-There will be an estimated 38,700 positions for HAC Mechanic or Installer per year.
+Due to new job openings and attrition, there will be an average of 38,700 job openings in this field each year.

 The states with the most job growth for HAC Mechanic or Installer are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Maine, Vermont, or Alaska.
 These states have the worst job growth for this type of profession.